Insight into causes and treatments for tinnitus

 How is tinnitus treated?

 In most cases, there is no specific, tried-and-true treatment for ear and head noise.
 If an otolaryngologist finds a specific cause for your tinnitus, he or she may be able to offer specific treatment to eliminate the noise.
 This determination may require extensive testing, including x-rays and other imaging studies, audiological tests, tests of balance function, and other laboratory work.
 However, most of the time, other than linking the presence of tinnitus to sensory hearing loss, specific causes are very difficult to identify.
 Although there is no specific medication for tinnitus, occasionally medications may be tried and some may help to reduce the noise.
+Along with treating tinnitus, we offer many other ear services.

 What are some other tinnitus treatment options?